mhollander/Expungement-Generator/README.md

 This project has been modified from the original expungment generator to more easily integrate with docker.

+### Frontend

+### Database

+The db_dockerfile describes a container that will host the database backend of the expungement generator.

+Use with the docker image natev/eg-docker-frontend.

+It initializes with a single admin user, admin@example.fake, password admin.
+Change this before using your Expungement Generator for anything.

 ## Installation and Dependencies

 The vast majority of the program is written in PHP and has been tested on PHP 5.5.12.
 It uses a mysql database (tested on 5.6).